What should a generic object be?: A proposal for a new alignment of terminology

-\begin{scholium} Our definition and terminology agrees with that \citet[(5.2)]{streicher:2005} and \citet[Definition~6.3.7]{battenfeld:2008:thesis}, differing only in that both of the cited works specialize the definition for B\'enabou-definable full subfibrations of the fundamental fibration of a topos, \ie full subfibrations that are stacks.
-Very similar to our definition is the \emph{representability axiom} (S2) for classes of small maps in algebraic set theory~\citep[Definition~1.1]{joyal-moerdijk:1995}, except that \opcit do not require the epimorphism $\Mor|->>|{p\tilde{X}}{pX}$ to be regular. \end{scholium}
+\begin{scholium} Our definition and terminology agrees with that of \citet[(5.2)]{streicher:2005} and \citet[Definition~6.3.7]{battenfeld:2008:thesis}, differing only in that both of the cited works specialize the definition for B\'enabou-definable full subfibrations of the fundamental fibration of a topos, \ie full subfibrations that are stacks.
+Our definition is also identical to the \emph{representability axiom} (S2) for classes of small maps in algebraic set theory~\citep[Definition~1.1]{joyal-moerdijk:1995}. \end{scholium}

-\begin{remark} The notion of \ul{weak generic object} defined above should be thought of an \emph{internal} version of the property of being a \ul{generic object} --- internal to a fibration that is a stack for the regular topology.
-Indeed, our explicit definition ought to be the translation of ordinary genericity through a generalization of Shulman's stack semantics~\citep{shulman:2010} that is stated for stacks other than the fundamental fibration $\Mor{\FFib{\BCat} = \BCat^\to}{\BCat}$.
+\begin{remark} The notion of \ul{weak generic} object defined above should be thought of as an \emph{internal} version of the property of being a \ul{generic} object --- internal to a fibration that is a stack for the regular topology.
+Indeed, our explicit definition ought to be the translation of ordinary genericity through a generalization of Shulman's stack semantics~\citep{shulman:2010} that is stated for stacks other than the fundamental fibration $\FibMor{\FFib{\BCat} = \BCat^\to}{\BCat}$.
 The same (informal) translation is used by \citet{hyland-robinson-rosolini:1990} to correctly define \emph{weak equivalences} and \emph{weak completeness} for categories fibered over a regular category. \end{remark}

-\ul{Weak generic objects} in the sense of \cref{def:weak-generic} arise very naturally.
+\ul{Weak generic} objects in the sense of \cref{def:weak-generic} arise very naturally.

-\begin{example} Let $\Mor[\pi]{E}{U}$ be a morphism in a topos $\BCat$; then the class of maps arising as pullbacks of $\Mor[\pi]{E}{U}$ determines a full subfibration $\brk{\pi}\subseteq\FFib{\BCat}$ of the fundamental fibration $\FibMor{\FFib{\BCat}=\BCat^\to}{\BCat}$ for which $\Mor[\pi]{E}{U}$ is a \ul{generic object}.
+\begin{example} Let $\Mor[\pi]{E}{U}$ be a morphism in a topos $\BCat$; then the class of maps arising as pullbacks of $\Mor[\pi]{E}{U}$ determines a full subfibration $\brk{\pi}\subseteq\FFib{\BCat}$ of the fundamental fibration $\FibMor{\FFib{\BCat}=\BCat^\to}{\BCat}$ for which $\Mor[\pi]{E}{U}$ is a \ul{generic} object.
 The \emph{stack completion} of $\brk{\pi}$ is a weakly (but not necessarily strongly) equivalent full subfibration $\brc{\pi}\subseteq \FFib{\BCat}$, and it can be computed like so: an object of $\brc{\pi}\Sub{I}$ is a morphism $\Mor{X}{I}$ such that there exists a regular epimorphism $\Mor|->>|{\tilde{I}}{I}$ such that the pullback $\Mor{X\times\Sub{I}\tilde{I}}{\tilde{I}}$ lies in $\brk{\pi}\Sub{\tilde{I}}$.
 In other words, we have the pullback squares in the following configuration: